fastlmm/bed-reader/doc/source/cloud_urls.rst

 The exact details depend on the cloud service.
 We'll look at `http`, at `local files`, and at `AWS S3`.

+.. _http-section:

 Http
 ----

-You can read \*.bed from web sites directly.
+You can read \*.bed files from web sites directly.
 For small files, access will be fast.
-For medium-size files, you may need to extend the default `timeout`.
+For medium-sized files, you may need to extend the default `timeout`.

 Reading from large files can also be practical and even fast under these conditions: